Free Case Consultations

 Accusations of aggravated robbery can have a devastating impact on your life.
 You may find yourself facing a loss of freedom, crushing debts, and a criminal record that makes it almost impossible to escape from the charges you are facing.
 Fortunately, you do not have to face your case alone.

-At Flesch & Beck Law, we offer the tools you need for a full-fledged defense of your case, which can help you avoid harsh penalties.
+At Flesch Law, we offer the tools you need for a full-fledged defense of your case, which can help you avoid harsh penalties.
 In some cases, your charges may possibly be dropped entirely.
 To learn more about your options from a defense attorney, contact our team for a consultation by calling or filling out the online contact form.